arkanis/php_simple_syntax_highlighting/README.md

 - [Recursive patterns](https://php.net/regexp.reference.recursive) to match complex stuff with matching brackets.
 But I only used that for Rubys [percent literals](https://ruby-doc.org/3.4.1/syntax/literals_rdoc.html#label-Percent+Literals) so far.

-- Finding the endpoint of the nested languages can be a bit tricky.
+- Finding the endpoint of nested languages can be a bit tricky.
 Simplified JS in HTML starts with `<script>` and ends with `</script>`.
   But there is quite a bit of JS code out there that contains something like `output += "</script>"`.

   In that case I found it helpful to match JS strings while searching the closing `</script>`.
 That way `"</script>"` is consumed as a string and not matched as `</script>`.